Jim Taylor wins Semel Chair in Screenwriting

 Taylor is a Seattle native who studied liberal arts as an undergraduate at Pomona College.
 His career in film took off in an unusual way: after winning money on The Wheel of Fortune at age 30, he used the earnings to enroll at Tisch School of the Arts at New York University.
 For most of his screenwriting career, Taylor has collaborated with director/screenwriter Alexander Payne, co-writing several mostly comedic movies, including About Schmidt, Election, and I Now Pronounce You Chuck and Larry.

 Their upcoming film, The Descendants, starring George Clooney, is more dramatic than most of their previous films.
-It tells the story of a Hawaii land baron who tries to reconnect with his two daughters after his wife is involved in a boating accident.
+It tells the story of a Hawaii land baron who tries to reconnect with his two daughters after his spouse is involved in a boating accident.
 Already getting rave reviews and Oscar buzz, the film will be released in theaters Friday (November 18).
 A special sneak preview screening for the Emerson community, followed by a Q & A with Taylor about the film, will take place Thursday (November 17) at 7:00 pm in the Bright Family Screening Room at the Paramount Center.
 For more information about the screening, contact Anna Feder.

 ECT spoke to Taylor about his career, his collaboration with Payne, and his latest film.